Uanela/arkos/CANARY_NOTES.md

 - mimic file upload service class behavior into auth service
 - Show suggestion to add invalid --model params components in folders out of module
 - analyze custom forbidden error message per action
+- add docker-compose file into `create-arkos`
+- add automatic middleware to handle request data with files (just like native multer) and auto replace the urls on the specified field.

 ### Change